-We organized on November 11, 2017 (Veterans Day), to have a yearly reminder of our support for our veterans.
+This chapter organized on November 11, 2017 (Veterans Day), to have a yearly reminder of our support for our veterans.
 Our chapter is very proud to be a DAR Lantern Chapter, which designates any chapter formed by transferring an organizing regent and five or more members from an existing DAR chapter.
-We had 30 organizing members in 2017 and are ending 2023 with 68 members.
+We had 30 organizing members in 2017 and are ending 2024 with 75 members.

 Our chapter’s Challenge Coin highlights our 10th Mountain Division Patriots; Wendy Kidder Becker, our organizing regent; and the NSDAR’s missions: Patriotism, Education and Historic Preservation.